 - The library director plans, organizes, manages and directs a program of library services that serve all people in the community.

 - The library director is responsible for completing and submitting an Annual Report to the Maine State Library in a format acceptable to the Maine State Library.

-- provides public internet access and offers designated public access computer(s).
+- Provides public internet access and offers designated public access computer(s); and

 - Offers regularly scheduled public programming such as story times, book clubs, etc.